Huixxi/Fast-C-plus-plus/Part V Advanced C++ Concepts/26 Lesson26 Notes.md

 # Lesson 26 - Understanding Smart Pointers
-when managing memory on the heap (or the free store), we can make use of smart pointers.
+When managing memory on the heap (or the free store), we can make use of smart pointers.
 A smart pointer in C++ is a class with overloaded operators, which behaves like a conventional pointer.

 ## The Problem with Using Conventional (Raw) Pointers
 For example: